 3. If the pupil continues to display the unwanted behaviour then their name will be moved to the red section of the traffic light system which will result in the awarding of a strike.

-When a pupil receives a strike a slip will be sent home to inform the parent/guardian that a strike has been received and the reason why.
+When a pupil receives a strike the parent/guardian will be informed that a strike has been received and the reason why.

-In the Lower School a meeting will be held between the class teacher, Head of Lower School (Mrs Callaby) and the parents to discuss the issuing of a strike.
+A meeting will be held between the class teacher, Behaviour Officer and the parents to discuss the issuing of a strike.

-All strikes and the reasons will be recorded in the behaviour book in the staffroom.
+All strikes and the reasons will be recorded on the behaviour log

 1st Strike - Loss of playtime